New Years Day

 Yonca continued, “I had hoped 2017 would be better than 2016 but it looks like it’s going to be much worse.”

 It was common practice in phone calls between long-separated friends and relatives, especially between current and former Istanbulites: a cheerful exchange of greetings followed by several minutes of lamentation.
-Without the merry opening, the Turk living abroad might assume something terrible but personal, like a death in the family, had befallen her friend.
+Without the merry opening, the Turk living abroad might assume something terrible and personal, like a death in the family, had befallen her friend.
 But a happy greeting followed by talk of death on a national scale was more routine.
 No, the caller had not been affected.
-This latest headline had not reached into her life.
+This latest headline had not entered into her life.
 How could she have brought it up so nonchalantly if it had?

 Dilara had read about the National Tragedy in the waning hours of the preceding year.
 Scrolling through notifications from Turkish news applications on her phone while only half-listening to her husband or sons was a relatively new habit that, by now, seemed old.
 Ismail had objected to her clinging to her smart phone the day after the first in the recent wave of National Tragedies, but adopted it himself after the fourth or fifth.